 The Quora Team

-Quora has already put up the Quora Security Update – FAQ, which we have seen they are updating regularly.
+Quora has already put up the [destination content has been removed at other end :~( ], which we have seen they are updating regularly.